dendronhq/dendron-site/vault/dendron.ref.commands.md

 any vault to get [[links to those files|dendron://dendron.dendron-site/dendron.topic.links#file-links]].

 Similar to regular notes, you can also highlight a line of text to create a link to that line.
-The first time you use the command in a non-note file Dendron will prompt if you would prefer line numbers or block anchors for your links in non-note files.
-This setting can be later changed with the [[anchorType|dendron://dendron.dendron-site/dendron.ref.config.commands#anchortype]] option.
+Dendron will automatically insert a block anchor like it does in notes, but you can change what kind of anchor to use with the [[anchorType|dendron://dendron.dendron-site/dendron.ref.config.commands#anchortype]] configuration.

 ### Copy Note Ref